chakra-ui/panda/website/pages/docs/theming/tokens.md

 ---
 title: Tokens
-description: Design tokens are the platform-agnostic way to manage design decisions in your application or website.
+description: A platform-agnostic method for handling design decisions in your system.
 ---

 # Design Tokens